Predicting the phase behavior of mixtures of active spherical particles: Conclusions

-In conclusion, we have demonstrated, for the first time, that the phase coexistence of active spherical particles is fully governed by mechanical and chemical equilibrium.
-Specifically, our results clearly show that phase coexistence for mixtures of active particles is entirely controlled by properties which can be measured purely in the individual coexisting phases, namely the bulk pressure and reservoir densities per species.
-Using this requirement of three sets of equal thermodynamic potentials we have quantitatively {\it predicted} phase coexistences for torque-free active systems simply by measuring bulk properties - the same as in equilibrium.
+In conclusion, we have demonstrated, for the first time, that the phase coexistence of active spherical \BvdM{(torque-free)} particles is fully governed by mechanical and chemical equilibrium.
+We have highlighted the generality of our results by applying our technique to two very different active systems.
+Our results clearly show that phase coexistence for mixtures of active particles can be completely described by the local normal pressure and the reservoir densities per species.
+Using this requirement of three sets of equal thermodynamic quantities we have quantitatively {\it predicted} phase coexistences for these torque-free active systems. \BvdM{We would like to point out that we have restricted ourselves to torque-free active systems as it has been shown that in the presence of torques the pressure is no longer a state function~\cite{solon2015pressure2}.
+Consequently, for systems with torques one cannot naively follow the route presented in this paper and construct the phase diagram by requiring equal pressure and reservoir densities. }

+We would like to emphasize that we have introduced a purely numerical method which allows one to construct phase diagrams from chemical and mechanical equilibrium without making approximations and without requiring a priori knowledge of the interface between the coexisting phases -- the only interfaces present in our work divide the reservoir from the bulk phase, and are not the same as the ones that appear in the phase diagram coexistences.
+This numerical observation is intriguing, in particular when compared to theoretical treatments, such as Refs. \cite{solon2018generalized,hermann2019phase, rodenburg2018ratchet}, where the characteristics of the interface play varying roles.
+We hope that this work will inspire new theoretical investigations in this direction.